All this of course, allows for a beautiful and interrupted view of the flames, with all the benefits of a real log fire.

 A high quality modern stove will have a secondary or tertiary burn aspect.
 Otherwise referred to as ‘Cleanburn’.
 Warm air is circulated via chambers back into the stove firebox.
 This allows previously unburned products of combustion to re-ignite.
 The result is a cleaner burn with less soot going up the chimney and into the atmosphere.
 More heat is thus created and higher stove efficiency is maintained.
 There will also be an airwash system, to help keep the window clean.

 All good modern stoves will have an efficiency rating of 70% or more.
 If efficiency is something you would like to prioritise, you can check the individual stove efficiency ratings and compare your choices.
+Also look out for SIA and DEFRA approved stoves, as these have been tested for efficiency as well as ensuring they have minimal impact on our air pollution.

 Open fires offer only around 10% efficiency so with a stove you get more heat for your fuel.